Movement-2016/Concierge/README.md

 # Movement Vote Concierge

-Web application for donor interaction with the groups supported by Movement 2018.
+Discontinued version of web application for donor interaction with the groups supported by Movement 2018.

 ## Development setup